Thobbie30/Calculator/README.md

-A project to develop a project calculator
+A project to develop a project calculator using HTML, CSS and JavaScript